Britain's FTSE retreats from 2-week high, miners weigh

 LONDON, May 18 (Reuters) - Britain’s top share index slipped from a two-week high on Wednesday as luxury goods firm Burberry fell after a slump in its profits and miners tracked weaker metals prices.

-The blue-chip FTSE 100 index was flat in percentage terms at its close at 6,165.80 points after rising on Tuesday to its highest level since May 3.
+The blue-chip FTSE 100 index was down 0.2 percent at 6,153.90 points by 1453 GMT after rising on Tuesday to its highest level since May 3.
 The benchmark index is down 1.4 percent so far this year.

 The group also said it expected the market to remain challenging this year, meaning profit is likely to come in towards the bottom of market forecasts.